MichalTurek/OOP-first-project/README.md

-# OOP-first-project
-Project from second term of college
-The project is world similation with various organisms presented by letters in console.
- Player's letter is @ in cyan color.
- To move around use arrow keys.
- The purpose of project was to improve my understanding of OOP.
-Organisms have diffrent behaviour thanks to virual methods action and collision.
-Base class Organizm (my apologies for polish names) and its derived classes zwierze and roslina are great example of polymorphism and of course inheritance.
+Project from the second term of college The project is a world simulation with various organisms presented by letters in the console.
+The purpose of the project was to improve my understanding of OOP.
+Organisms have different behavior thanks to virtual methods of action and collision.
+Base class Organism and its derived classes: Animal and Plant  are great examples of polymorphism and of course inheritance.
 All variables inside classes are encapsulated.